-DRUG MISUSE AND DEPENDENCY Reference to ICD10 F10.1-F10.7 GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV inclusive is relevant.
-Cannabis Amphetamines (note: Metamphetamine below) Ecstasy & other psychoactive substances, including LSD and Hallucinogens Persistent use of or dependency on these substances, confirmed by medical enquiry, will lead to licence refusal or revocation for a minimum six month period free of such use has been attained.
+DRUG MISUSE AND DEPENDENCY Reference to ICD10 F10.1-F10.7 inclusive is relevant.
+GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Cannabis Amphetamines (note: Metamphetamine below) Ecstasy Ketamine & other psychoactive substances, including LSD and Hallucinogens Persistent use of or dependency on these substances, confirmed by medical enquiry, will lead to licence refusal or revocation until a minimum six month period free of such use has been attained.
+For Ketamine misuse, 6 months off driving, drug-free, is required, and 12 months in the case of dependence.
 Independent medical assessment and urine screen arranged by DVLA, may be required.
 Persistent use of or dependency on these substances will lead to refusal or revocation of a vocational licence for a minimum one year period free of such use has been attained.
 Independent medical assessment and urine screen arranged by DVLA, will normally be required.
-Heroin Morphine Methadone Cocaine Metamphetamine Persistent use of, or dependency on these substances, confirmed by medical enquiry, will lead to licence refusal or revocation for a minimum one year period free of such use has been attained.
+Heroin Morphine Methadone Cocaine Metamphetamine Persistent use of, or dependency on these substances, confirmed by medical enquiry, will lead to licence refusal or revocation until a minimum one year period free of such use has been attained.
 Independent medical assessment and urine screen arranged by DVLA, may be required.
 In addition favourable Consultant or Specialist report may be required on reapplication.
 Applicants or drivers complying fully with a Consultant supervised oral Methadone maintenance programme may be licensed, subject to favourable assessment and, normally, annual medical review.
 Applicants or drivers on an oral buprenorphine programme may be considered applying the same criteria.
 There should be no evidence of continuing use of other substances, including cannabis.
 Persistent use of, or dependency on these substances, will require revocation or refusal of a vocational licence until a minimum three year period free of such use has been attained.
 Independent medical assessment and urine screen arranged by DVLA, will normally be required.
 In addition favourable Consultant or Specialist report will be required before relicensing.
 Applicants or drivers complying fully with a Consultant supervised oral Methadone maintenance programme may be considered for an annual review licence once a minimum three year period of stability on the maintenance programme has been established, with favourable random urine tests and assessment.
 Expert Panel advice will be required in each case.
 Benzodiazepines The non-prescribed use of these drugs and/or the use of supra-therapeutic dosage, whether in a substance withdrawal/maintenance programme or otherwise, constitutes misuse/dependency for licensing purposes.
 The prescribed use of these drugs at therapeutic doses (BNF), without evidence of impairment, does not amount to misuse/dependency for licensing purposes (although clinically dependence may exist).
 Persistent misuse of, or dependency on these substances, confirmed by medical enquiry, will lead to licence refusal or revocation until a minimum one year period free of such use has been attained.
 Independent medical assessment and urine screen arranged by DVLA, may be required.
 In addition favourable Consultant or Specialist report may be required on reapplication.
 Persistent misuse of, or dependency on these substances, will require revocation or refusal of a vocational licence for a minimum three-year period.
 Independent medical assessment and urine screen arranged by DVLA, will normally be required.
 In addition favourable Consultant or Specialist report will be required before relicensing.
-Multiple substance misuse and/or dependency - including misuse with alcohol - is incompatible with licensing fitness
+Multiple substance misus incompatible with licensin e and/or dependency - including mist ng fitness use with alcohol - is